 What is an Employee Handbook?

 Employee Handbooks are business policy documents that document company rules and expectations and may include necessary legal notices.
-Employee Handbooks can also relate your corporate vision and define benefit packages.
+Employee Handbooks can also relay your corporate vision and define benefit packages.

 Employee Handbooks help ensure everyone knows the rules and what they're accountable for.
 They are commonly shared with new employees when hiring, or with existing employees after incidents or annually to review policies.
 They should be updated and shared again as often as you update your business policies.